- YNP and NPS have been struggling with two major lawsuits related to their Bison herd management plan recently.

 Here’s what the potential outcome of the Yellowstone Bison Herd lawsuit looks like:

-At stake is not just how many bison roam Yellowstone, but how we balance wildlife restoration, agricultural safety, and collaborative management.
+At stake is not just how many bison roam Yellowstone.
+Rather, its how we balance wildlife restoration, agricultural safety, and collaborative management.

-Montana’s lawsuit underscores economic and livestock protections; conservation groups press for ecological integrity and humane methods; NPS and tribal partners advocate for adaptive, science-based management.
+Montana’s lawsuit underscores economic and livestock protections.
+Additionally, conservation groups press for ecological integrity and humane methods.
+Furthermore, NPS and tribal partners advocate for adaptive, science-based management.

 These cases could shape future national park governance, wildlife law, and Native American collaboration.